Welcome to our 87th season.

 New Conveyors in the Albion Basin

 The first update skiers will encounter this season will be found in the Albion base area.
-We are currently installing two new ski conveyors between the Albion Day Lodge and the Snowpine Lodge.
+We installed two new ski conveyors between the Albion Day Lodge and the Snowpine Lodge.

 The two conveyors—Big Griz and Little Griz—will replace the old ski school conveyor.
 The covered conveyors will require less snowmaking and will enhance Alta's beginner skiing terrain.